CrowdHailer/ace-raxx-clustering-example/README.md

 ## Status

-The system looks up two nodes from the `sys.config` file.
+The system looks up nodes from the `sys.config` file.
+This means the core network is static although nodes that discover the core network will become part of the cluster.

 i.e. it doesn't do discovery (this is the next step)